Do you struggle with perfectionism? If so, I have good news for you.

 An Example from My Own Life

 When I was younger, I took piano lessons for a number of years.
 I definitely got stuck on the Hamster Wheel of Perfectionism.
-For some reason, I got the idea that I had to perform songs perfectly, or else I was a failure.

 When I practiced piano, if I made a mistake I would start the song over so I could try to play it perfectly.
 In the process of doing so, I made myself increasingly anxious about playing piano.

 Eventually I became so anxious, I would freeze up while playing in recitals.
 I started dreading piano.

 This is unfortunate because when I let myself relax and play with piano, I LOVE it.
 I love the challenge of learning new songs and playing beautiful music.

 And that is the problem of perfectionism.
 It takes a toll on you and often drives you to quit activities you love or would learn to love.